Tjstretchalot/witness-numbers-liars/README.md

 run using `go test`.

-The logic for keeping track of the running totals is in `data.go`, and how they are exported is handled in `output.go`
+The logic for keeping track of the running totals is in `data.go`, and how they are exported is handled in `main.go`.

 The entrypoint is `main.go`.